Arabella Chi Leans Against Her Kitchen Counter In NSFW Sheer Lingerie

 Arabella posted two pictures in total, and both were set in her kitchen.
 In the first, she posed by leaning against her kitchen counter.
 In the second, she stood facing an open refrigerator and looked over her shoulder into the camera.

-In the caption for the pictures, Arabella joked about the fact that there was very little food inside the fridge.
+In the caption for the pictures, Arabella joked that there was very little food inside the fridge.

 Fans went wild over the upload and awarded the post over 34,000 likes and more than 140 comments.